-The controller may support autonomous power state transitions, as indicated in the Identify Controller data structure in Figure 90.
+The controller may support autonomous power state transitions, as indicated in the Identify Controller data structure in Figure 109.
 Autonomous power state transitions provide a mechanism for the host to configure the controller to automatically transition between power states on certain conditions without software intervention.

 The entry condition to transition to the Idle Transition Power State is that the controller has been in idle for a continuous period of time exceeding the Idle Time Prior to Transition time specified.
 The controller is idle when there are no commands outstanding to any I/O Submission Queue.
+If a controller has an operation in process (e.g., device self-test operation) that would cause controller power to exceed that advertised for the proposed non-operational power state, then the controller should not autonomously transition to that state.

 The power state to transition to shall be a non-operational power state (a non-operational power state may autonomously transition to another non-operational power state).
 If an operational power state is specified then the controller should abort the command with a status of Invalid Field in Command.
 Refer to section 8.4.1 for more details.